joshua-d/CPU-Simulator/README.md

 *merge.pexe loaded into the simulator*

-*Run Mediator.java in the projectview package to start the program*
+Run Mediator.java in the projectview package to start the simulator.